 WSP analyzed the wastewater network using the SewerGEMs model built by WSP in the context of this servicing study to assess the hydraulic performance on the wastewater network considering the existing (2021) and future (2041) planning horizon.
 As part of this analysis, WSP built the SewerGEMs model for the Village of Wardsville and Village of Glencoe, and it was calibrated based on the recorded raw flow from the WWTP Annual Report.
-WSP simulated the Dry Weather Flow (DWF), Wet Weather Flow (WWF), and Wet Weather Peak Flow (WWF_Peak) conditions to assess the conveyance capacity of the sewage system in the study area.
+WSP simulated the Dry Weather Flow (DWF), Wet Weather Flow (WWF), and Wet Weather Peak Flow (WWF\Peak) conditions to assess the conveyance capacity of the sewage system in the study area.

-Based on the simulations, the existing sewers within the Village of Glencoe were expected to have enough capacity to convey wastewater loads with no surcharge to ground under both planning horizons, and the q/Q ratio can be maintained below 80%; however, the existing Victoria Sanitary Pump Station (SPS) cannot accommodate the required flow under WWF_Peak condition.
+Based on the simulations, the existing sewers within the Village of Glencoe were expected to have enough capacity to convey wastewater loads with no surcharge to ground under both planning horizons, and the q/Q ratio can be maintained below 80%; however, the existing Victoria Sanitary Pump Station (SPS) cannot accommodate the required flow under WWF\Peak condition.

-In the Village of Wardsville, the existing Small-Bore Sewer (SBS) System was simulated to have sufficient capacity to convey sewage to the Main Sanitary Pump Station without surcharge to ground under DWF for both planning horizons; however, under WWF_Peak condition, a few sewers along Run 'D' surcharged with q/Q ratio greater than 100%.
-It should be noted that the Wardsville SBS system was simplified ad set up as a steady state model which does not consider the retention time in each individual septic tank before it discharges to the collection system.
+In the Village of Wardsville, the existing Small-Bore Sewer (SBS) System was simulated to have sufficient capacity to convey sewage to the Main Sanitary Pump Station without surcharge to ground under DWF for both planning horizons; however, under WWF\Peak condition, a few sewers along Run 'D' - which connects the Kennedy SPS to the Main SPS from easements located east of Hagerty Rd. and south of Amy St. - surcharged with q/Q ratio greater than 100%.
+It should be noted that the Wardsville SBS system was simplified and set up as a steady state model which does not consider the retention time in each individual septic tank before it discharges to the collection system.